If you’re visiting South Wales, you should spend a couple of days exploring the attractions of Cardiff before heading out.

 Hop-On Hop-Off Bus

-Once again a Hop-on Hop-off sightseeing bus will take you around the attractions of Cardiff.
-You can start from Cardiff Castle, having a commentary on the buildings of Government, parks and museums as well as the history of Cardiff.
+Once again, a Hop-on, Hop-off sightseeing bus will take you around Cardiff’s attractions.
+You can start from Cardiff Castle, with commentary on the government buildings, parks, and museums, as well as the history of Cardiff.
 Exploring Cardiff is made easier and more informative with this transport.

 Hours